Mrunalkumbhar/Heart-Disease/README.md

 # Heart-Disease

 # Aim:
-#### To analyse heart disease using supervised machine learning technique mainly Random forest algorithm so that the understand  Whether a person is suffering from heart disease or not
+#### To analyse heart disease using supervised machine learning technique mainly LogisticRegression algorithm so that the understand  Whether a person is suffering from heart disease or not

 # objective: